-It is possible to use a shared domain directory for all managed servers in different nodes or use one domain directory per node.
+You can use a shared domain directory for all managed servers in different nodes or use one domain directory per node.
 Sharing domain directories for managed servers facilitates the scale-out procedures.
 In this case, the deployment should conform to the requirements (if any) of the storage system to facilitate multiple machines mounting the same shared volume.
+The configuration steps provided in this Enterprise Deployment Topology assume that a local (per node) domain directory is used for each managed server.